 Chesapeake Bay Preservations Areas include Resource Management Areas and Resource Protection Areas.
 The Resource Protection Area (RPA) includes all tidal wetlands; tidal waters; non-tidal wetlands connected by surface flow and contiguous to tidal wetlands or water bodies with perennial flow; shorelines; and a one hundred (100) foot vegetated buffer around such features and around all water bodies with perennial flow.
 The Resource Management Area (RMA) includes those lands contiguous to the inland boundary of the RPA which have a potential for degrading water quality or diminishing the functional value of the RPA, if not properly managed.
 The RMA within Exmore, Virginia has been designated as a component of the Chesapeake Bay Preservation Area.
-The entirety of Northampton County is recognized as either a Resource Protection Area or Resource Management Area (RMA).
-A resource protection area (RPA) includes the following: tidal wetlands; water bodies with perennial flow; non-tidal wetlands connected by surface flow and contiguous to tidal wetlands; non-tidal wetlands connected by surface flow and contiguous to water bodies with perennial flow; tidal shores and beaches; coastal primary sand dunes, including beaches; and a 100-foot vegetated buffer area located adjacent to and landward of the components listed above with the exception of perennial flow in which the buffer is located along both sides of any water body with perennial flow.
+The entirety of Northampton County is recognized as either a Resource Protection Area (RPA) or Resource Management Area (RMA).